Papgooner/PoliceApi/policeapifinal/README.md

 An initial selection of options is presented, created using the recieved Api data.
 The presented information will be updated based upon user input.

 All data is unclassified.
+The API itself isn't great; it contains lots of missing data, and half complete entries, so when browsing the app, if misspellings, missing data etc is found, that is the fault of the API, and unfortunatley I cannot change anything about that.

-The app was made using VS code, Node JS v16.15.1, and React JS v18.2.0.
+The app was made using Visual Studio Code, Node JS v16.15.1, and React JS v18.2.0.

 ## Running the app